CoderLyceum/Python-textEdit/README.md

 # Python-textEdit

-This is a textEdit that took me a very long time to make... this textEdit works with both 2.7 and 3.6 python just change the import Tkinter in the beginning to no captial for python 2.7 :)
+This is a textEdit that took me a very long time to make... this textEdit works with both 2.7 and 3.6 python just change the import Tkinter in the beginning to no captial for python 2.7 :) This one has no graphics its simply words, you'll understand once you see it...

 Have Fun!